senseyeio/mbgo/README.md

 $ make integration
 ```

+The integration tests expect Docker to be available on the host, using it to run a local mountebank container at
-The integration test client expects a version of mountebank running at `localhost:2525`, with the additional ports 8080-8081 exposed for test imposters.
+`localhost:2525`, with the additional ports 8080-8081 exposed for test imposters.
+Currently tested against a mountebank

-Currently tested against a mountebank v2.0.0 instance using the [andyrbell/mountebank](https://hub.docker.com/r/andyrbell/mountebank) image on DockerHub.
+v2.0.0 instance using the [andyrbell/mountebank](https://hub.docker.com/r/andyrbell/mountebank) image on DockerHub.

 ## Contributing